UBGidado/GraphSVX_reproduced/README.md

 This repository contains the reproduced code for the paper [GraphSVX: Shapley Value Explanations for Graph Neural Networks_](https://2021.ecmlpkdd.org/wp-content/uploads/2021/07/sub_135.pdf), by Alexandre Duval and Fragkiskos Malliaros - accepted at the _European Conference on Machine Learning and Principles and Practice of Knowledge Discovery in Databases (ECML PKDD) 2021_.

-# GraphSVX (Reproduced)

-This repository contains the **reproducible implementation of the GraphSVX framework**, focusing on **explainable AI for Graph Neural Networks (GNNs)**.
-It includes retrained models, Docker-based setup for environment consistency, and evaluation scripts for running experiments on benchmark graph datasets.

 ---

 ##  Overview